 Know Shipping and Fuel Choices

 If you are moving miles away to another city or state, you might need to transport your vehicle via public transportation.
-Car owners have two eco-friendly options when it comes to transporting their vehicle cross-state, namely through moving companies that use trucks running on bio-diesel or shipping the car via railway system.
+Car owners have two eco-friendly options when it comes to transporting their vehicle cross-state, namely through moving companies in Norman that use trucks running on bio-diesel or shipping the car via railway system.
 With all else being equal, trains are four times more fuel-efficient than trucks.
 It may take longer to transport your car from Point A to Point B, but they do leave less carbon footprint.

 Of course, being eco-friendly for just the moving day won’t do much good for the planet.
 Make sure to adopt eco-friendly practices in your new home, such as using environment-friendly cleaning products and consuming sustainable, organic food that are locally grown and consume less fuel to transport.